 We monitor the key operating and financial performance metrics set forth in the tables below to help us evaluate growth trends, establish budgets, measure the effectiveness of our sales and marketing efforts and assess our operational efficiencies.
-Certain of these measures such as billings, change in deferred revenue, change in deferred costs, non-GAAP gross margin, non-GAAP net income (loss), adjusted earnings before interest, taxes, depreciation and amortization, or adjusted EBITDA, diluted non-GAAP net income (loss) per share, and free cash flow are not measures calculated in accordance with U.S. generally accepted accounting principles, or GAAP, and should not be considered as an alternative to any measure of financial performance calculated and presented in accordance with GAAP.
+Certain of these measures such as billings, adjusted earnings before interest, taxes, depreciation and amortization, or adjusted EBITDA and free cash flow are not measures calculated in accordance with U.S. generally accepted accounting principles, or GAAP, and should not be considered as an alternative to any measure of financial performance calculated and presented in accordance with GAAP.
 In addition, these non-GAAP measures may not be comparable to similarly titled measures of other companies because other companies may not calculate them in the same manner that we do (in thousands, except percentages and per share amounts):